ArnaudPiroelle/manga-downloader-android/README.md

 * PermissionDispatcher
 * Kotlin

+## TODO
+* Use LiveData
+* Use Coroutines
+* Use ViewModel
+* Use AutoBinding ?
+* Use Navigation Controller

 ## Change logs

+### 3.0.0
+- Toothpick is good, but not enough.
+I choose to use Koin for his kotlin DSL.

 ### 2.0.0
 - From scratch rewrite of the application with true MVP architecture
 - Migrate Dagger to Toothpick